10 minutes of terror: A quake, a tsunami and a missing son

 “I couldn’t hold onto him,” she said.
 “I’m so sorry.
 I couldn’t protect him from this.”

-The next morning, the couple combed the area around their former home, now a flattened field of intertwined rubble.
+The next morning, the couple combed the area around their former home, now a flattened field of intertwined lumber, concrete, sheet metal and other rubble.

 They visited every hospital in the city, asking officials to unzip bag after bag containing the corpses of young children.
-There were too many to count.
+There were too many, it seemed, to count.

 None of them was Bima.

-Then, at midday Thursday, something inside Musrifah told her to look in a mangled pile of debris not far from where their house once stood.
+Then, at midday Thursday, something inside Musrifah told her to look in a mangled pile of debris about 200 meters (yards) from where their house once stood.

 Almost immediately, she saw a little body pinned face down between a gas canister and a shredded pile of wooden beams.
-He was wearing a dark gray shirt and turquoise pants, just like Bima was when the tsunami snatched him from her arms.
+The boy was wearing a dark gray shirt and turquoise pants, just like Bima was the day the tsunami snatched him from her arms.

-When an emergency crew placed him in a body bag an hour later and zipped it shut, Musrifah did something she had dreamed of, and dreaded, for almost a week.
+An hour later, an emergency crew placed him in a black body bag and zipped it shut.
+And then Musrifah did something she had dreamed of, and dreaded, for almost a week.

 She put her arms around her son, and hugged tight.